George Bellows: Later life

 As Bellows' later oils focused more on domestic life, with his wife and daughters as beloved subjects, the paintings also displayed an increasingly programmatic and theoretical approach to color and design, a marked departure from the fluid muscularity of the early work.

 One of Bellows' central subjects was the sea, and he painted over 250 scenes of it during the course of his career.
 The Fisherman (1917), a significant late canvas focusing on the topic that he made while visiting Carmel, California, is in the collection of the Amon Carter Museum of American Art.

 In addition to painting, Bellows made significant contributions to lithography, helping to expand the use of the medium as a fine art in the U.S. He installed a lithography press in his studio in 1916, and between 1921 and 1924 he collaborated with master printer Bolton Brown on more than a hundred images.
 The Amon Carter Museum of American Art holds one of the largest collections of Bellows' lithographs, a set of 220 prints acquired from the artist's estate in 1985.
 There are also large collections of his lithographs at the Boston Public Library and the Cleveland Museum of Art.

 Bellows also illustrated numerous books in his later career, including several by H.G.
 Wells.

 Bellows taught at the Art Institute of Chicago in 1919.
 In 1920, he began to spend nearly half of each year in Woodstock, New York, where he built a home for his family.
 He died on January 8, 1925, in New York City, of peritonitis, after failing to tend to a ruptured appendix.
 He was survived by his wife, Emma Story Bellows (married 1910), and daughters Anne and Jean.
 Bellows is buried at Green-Wood Cemetery in Brooklyn.
+"Of American artists of the first rank," wrote Joyce Carol Oates, "none had a more tragically foreshortened career than Bellows....
+[He was] the most famous American artist of his time."

-Paintings and prints by George Bellows are in the collections of many major and regional American art museums, including the Art Museum of Southeast Texas in Beaumont, Texas, the National Gallery of Art in Washington, D.C., the Memorial Art Gallery of the University of Rochester, Rochester, New York, and the Whitney and the Museum of Modern Art in New York, and The Hyde Collection, in Glens Falls, New York.
+Paintings and prints by George Bellows are in the collections of many major and regional American art museums, including the Art Museum of Southeast Texas in Beaumont, Texas, the National Gallery of Art in Washington, D.C., the Memorial Art Gallery of the University of Rochester, and the Whitney and the Museum of Modern Art in New York, and The Hyde Collection, in Glens Falls, New York.
 The Columbus Museum of Art in Bellows' hometown also has a sizeable collection of both his portraits and New York street scenes.
 The White House acquired his 1919 painting Three Children in 2007, and it is now displayed in the Green Room.

-The Whitney Museum of American Art published a biography of Bellows by fellow artist George William Eggers as part of the American Artists Series.
+The Whitney Museum published a biography of Bellows by fellow artist George William Eggers as part of the American Artists Series.
 In 1992 it mounted an extensive exhibition of his art (the exhibition was a joint venture with the Los Angeles County Museum of Art).

 The Archives and Special Collections at Amherst College holds his papers.